 Thank you for using TKN.
 Please bookmark this site and visit it frequently to help you get – and keep – your kids reading!

 Teaching Kids News, like all news organizations, has biases–a point-of-view.
 Newspapers usually don’t state their bias; however, since TKN is designed to help kids think critically about the news, we want to make our bias clear: TKN’s owners have a liberal point-of-view.
 We try to report the facts fairly in all our stories, but biases in any news organization can creep in, particularly in opinion pieces.
 One way for readers to limit the effect of bias, is to get their news from many different sources and to always think critically about the news they read.

-Here’s an interview Joyce did with Matt Galloway of CBC’s Metro Morning in 2013, explaining why it’s important for children to have access to the news.
+Here’s an interview Joyce did with Matt Galloway, host of CBC Radio’s Metro Morning in 2013, explaining why it’s important for children to have access to the news.